elbaulp/elbaulp.github.io/content/post/nueva-guia-gratuita-cybersecurity-dummies-ebook.md

 ---
-title: 'Nueva guía gratuita: Cybersecurity for Dummies eBook'
+author: alex
+categories:
+- cursos
+color: '#61B38D'
+description: APTs (Advanced Persistent Threats) have changed the world of enterprise security and how networks and organizations are attacked.
+These threats, and the cyber-criminals behind them, are experts at remaining hidden from traditional security while exhibiting an intelligence, resiliency, and patience that has never been seen before.
 layout: post.amp
+mainclass: misc
 permalink: /nueva-guia-gratuita-cybersecurity-dummies-ebook/
-categories:
-  - cursos
 tags:
 - Cybersecurity
-description: "APTs (Advanced Persistent Threats) have changed the world of enterprise security and how networks and organizations are attacked.
-These threats, and the cyber-criminals behind them, are experts at remaining hidden from traditional security while exhibiting an intelligence, resiliency, and patience that has never been seen before."
-mainclass: "misc"
-color: "#61B38D"
+title: "Nueva gu\xEDa gratuita: Cybersecurity for Dummies eBook"
 ---

 <figure>